Student Life Assessment Plan

 help with outcome 3.1 (student rights and responsibilities).

-In the last two years, COCC has expanded the programs and services available through the Multicultural Activities Office, as well as various student and academic support services in other areas of the campus.
+In the last two years, COCC has expanded the programs and services available through the Diversity and Inclusion Office, as well as various student and academic support services in other areas of the campus.
 As such, goal 6 and outcome 2.1 may may need to be adjusted in consideration of new/changed campus organizational structures or refined to better focus on Student Life priorities.